 The Church Schools within the Link Academy Trust aim to provide an education with four key elements which are at the heart of all that we are, enriched by our Christian traditions; Wisdom, Hope, Community and Dignity.

 Central to children's learning is respecting the worth, dignity and preciousness of each person in a safe and inclusive environment within the sight and love of God

 Key information.
-For glossary and expla link to further information, within this document or elsewhere.
-Policy consultation period 9 November 2024 to 10 January 2025 Policy determined 10 February 2025 Policy published on school website by 15 March 2025 Policy contact Kat Williams, Academy Head Amendments after determination DfE school number 878-3110 Age range 4-11 primary school Early Years provision From the age of 2 Type of school Academy Admission authority Link Academy Trust Normal round intake Reception PAN for 2026-27 12 Priority for children to another setting South Dartmoor Community College Priority for children from another setting Ilsington School Pre-school Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to local authority (LA) transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+For glossary and explar link to further information, within this document or elsewhere.
+Policy consultation period 9 November 2024 to 10 January 2025 Policy determined 10 February 2025 Policy published on school website 15 March 2025 Policy contact Kat Williams, Academy Head Amendments after determination DfE school number 878-3110 Age range 4-11 primary school Early Years provision From the age of 2 Type of school Academy Admission authority Link Academy Trust Normal round intake Reception PAN for 2026-27 12 Priority for children to another setting South Dartmoor Community College Priority for children from another setting Ilsington School Pre-school Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
 Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted Decision 16 April 2026 When to submit an appeal from 15 May 2026 or from 20 school days after the refusal Deadline to submit appeal 31 May 2026.
+See below When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted Decision 16 April 2026 • When to submit an annual from 15 May 2026 or from 20 school days after the refusal When to submit an appeal moni to may 2020 of from 20 3chool days after the relasar Deadline to submit appeal 31 May 2026.
 Later appeals accepted.
-Deadline to hear appeal 24 July 2026 When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception Decision within 15 school days of an application When to submit an appeal at any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission 2 Saamio to noar appoar The state of the s
+Deadline to submit appeal 31 May 2026.
+Later appeals accepted.
+Deadline to submit appeal Deadline to hear appeal 31 May 2026.
+Later appeals accepted.
+24 July 2026 from 1 June 2026 for Year Groups 1 to 6 Deadline to submit appeal Deadline to hear appeal When to apply, in-year 31 May 2026.
+Later appeals accepted.
+24 July 2026 from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception Deadline to submit appeal Deadline to hear appeal When to apply, in-year Decision 31 May 2026.
+Later appeals accepted.
+24 July 2026 from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception within 15 school days of an application